mrpmorris/WalkThrough-AzureActiveDirectoryMultiTenant/README.md

 A step by step guide to creating an ASP.NET hosted Blazor WASM client that uses Azure Active Directory to authenticate.

+**NOTE:** You can read my blog covering this [Here](https://peterlesliemorris.com/azure-active-directory-multitenant-integration-with-blazor-wasm-part-1/) - it is almost identical to this document, except it has some additional comments explaining some of the steps.

 ## Why multi-tenant?
 Allows absolutely anyone to use your app as long as they have authenticated using Azure Active Directory.
 The user doesn't